nginxinc/nginx-gateway-fabric/examples/cafe-example/README.md

 # Example

-In this example we deploy NGINX Kubernetes Gateway, a simple web application, and then configure NGINX Kubernetes Gateway to route traffic to that application using HTTPRoute resources.
+In this example we deploy NGINX Kubernetes Gateway, a simple web application, and then configure NGINX Gateway to route traffic to that application using HTTPRoute resources.

 ## Running the Example